wkjess/CA2DesignPattern/CA2DesignPattern/src/README.md

 # Object Orientation Design Pattern - CA2 Assignment 16 May 2020

+BSc in Computer IT at College Computing Training CCT Dublin.
+Student name Kim Jang Wong
+Project title Stock Market Trading Simulation Program

 # Objective

-• Bullet list Determine which design pattern should be used and how design patterns can be tailored for custom use.

-• Bullet list Understand how design patterns are used in industry code to aid the design process on larger projects.

-• Bullet list Utilise their knowledge of design patterns to assess the limitations of an existing application.
+The aims to this project requirement to design and implement a simulator of a simplified model of a stock market.
+The program will simulate both companies and investors to try to sell and buy a share according to their share and budget availibilities.
+Once the simulation has been completed, the program  must present to the user a menu with the list of possible reports for them to see the result.
+The program  should use of  at least three design patterns implementation and at least two of them must be from structural or behavioural patterns.

  # Specification Functionality

-The design pattern acquires the application able to simulate and retrieving data from collection object.
-It uses the component class interface to interact with objects in the composition structure.
-If recipient is the leaf then request will be handled directly.
-If recipient is a composite, then it usually forwards the request to its child for performing the additional operations.

 ## Specific Requirements

-I have chose structural of bridge and facade design patterns.
-The bridge design simply just implement the define method in the interface's package for both instance of Company and Investor, where as it uses the component class interface to interact with objects in the composition structure.
-If recipient is the leaf then request will be handled directly, therefore it hides the complexities of the subsystem from the object.
+::Singleton Patterns: used to get a instance of the class MenuActivity, creating a global field for the class

+::Bridge Patterns: The CompanyInterface and InvestorInterface to be used for a class signature and should be implemented by its concrete class.

+::Builder Patterns: The Company and Investor classes are use to create the instance of the class.

+::Command Patterns: used to execute methods to start, to stop simulation  at  the class TradingMarket

-Additional to the simulation program, the behaviour uses of the terminology of command design patterns where the command interface which implemented by the concrete class would be able to take change of the responsibility to be simulated in the trading market.
+Additional to the simulation program, the behaviour uses of the terminology of command design patterns where the displayUpdate method which implemented by the concrete class would be able to take change of the responsibility to be simulated in the trading market.

 ## Compile and Running
  Step 1: move to the ide local directory